 - Improved screen visuals with 60/144Hz refresh rate options

-- 72 per cent colour gamut with Eyesafe blue light filter
+- 72% colour gamut with Eyesafe blue light filter

 The new Alienware m17 R2 has been crafted with a narrow-bezel design to make the most of the potential screen space.
-The company has crammed a 17.3-inch OLED full HD display into a relatively compact frame.
-That screen supports a 73 per cent colour gamut and 300-nits of brightness.
+The company has crammed a 17.3-inch OLED display into a relatively compact frame.

 There's also the option to choose a 144Hz panel option with 9ms response rate.
 Both versions come with the Eyesafe technology that's designed to reduce blue light emissions without negatively impacting display colours or visuals.

-It is worth noting though, that there are no 4K options here as far as we can see.
+However, there are no 4K options here.
 Yet the smaller 15.6-inch wielding m15 R2 has not only 4K options but also screens capable of up to 240Hz.
-This seems like a strange omission to us considering both devices have roughly the same internal specs on offer (and the same starting price).
+This seems like a strange omission to us considering both devices have roughly the same internal specs on offer.